 If you have any concerns during your recruitment experience with BNP Paribas please contact email@example.com.

 Many of you are also wondering whether our hiring plans have been affected.
-I can confirm our programmes will be going ahead as planned and our commitment to Early Careers Programmes has not changed.
+We can confirm our programmes will be going ahead as planned and our commitment to Early Careers Programmes has not changed.

 If you haven't managed to find the answer here, please do not hesitate to contact us directly at: firstname.lastname@example.org